DivanDesign/EvolutionCMS.snippets.ddGetDocuments/README.md

 #### Data provider parameters

 * `provider`
 	* Desctription: Name of the provider that will be used to fetch documents.
+		Data provider names are case insensitive (the following names are equal: `parent`, `Parent`, `pArEnT`, etc).
 	* Valid values:
 		* `'parent'`
 		* `'select'`